bloominstituteoftechnology/React-Todo/README.md

 - **Search Functionality** Add a input bar that allows you to search through your tasks and only show the ones that match the search input.

-- **Hosting** Create a [Netlify Account](https://www.netlify.com/) and follow the tutorial on how to host your shiny new todo app on the world wide web
+- **Hosting** Create a [Netlify Account](https://www.netlify.com/) and follow the tutorial on how to host your shiny new todo app on the world wide web.